christianb93/ctOS/doc/system/GRUB2.md

 This document serves as a guide to using GRUB2 to run a multiboot compatible kernel.
 We will look briefly at the multiboot specification to understand the minimum requirements a kernel must fulfill to be booted by GRUB2.
 We will then look at different ways to install GRUB2 and a custom kernel on various boot media, like a CD-ROM image for use with emulators like Bochs and QEMU or real hardware, a hard disk image for Bochs and QEMU and an USB stick for use with real hardware.

-Relevant information from the multiboot specification#
+## Relevant information from the multiboot specification

-To load and execute a piece of code via GRUB2, this piece of code needs to be compliant with the [multiboot specification](https://www.gnu.org/software/grub/manual/multiboot2/multiboot.html).
+To load and execute a piece of code via GRUB2, this piece of code needs to be compliant with the [multiboot2 specification](https://www.gnu.org/software/grub/manual/multiboot2/multiboot.html) (GRUB2 is also able to work with the older multiboot version 1 specification, but ctOS uses multiboot2 in all releases after 0.2).
 Essentially, GRUB2 will load of ELF binaries as long as they contain a data structure called the **multiboot header**.
 This header must be contained entirely within the first 8192 bytes of the image.
-The multiboot header has only three mandatory fields which are described in the following table.
+The multiboot header has four  mandatory fields which are described in the following table.

 <table>
 <thead>